 I'm not seeing any new updates, why is that?

-There are a variety of different reasons why we may not be able to find information for your contacts - either your contact(s) has (have) a low social presence, he/she has elected not hide public information (i.e. he/she only has private social media accounts), etc.
+There are a variety of different reasons why we may not be able to find information for your contacts - either your contacts have a low social presence or they have selected to hide public information (i.e. he/she only has private social media accounts), etc.

-Additionally, keep in mind that with a Basic (free) FullContact account, we are only searching your contacts once per month for updates.
-If we can't find information based off of the contact's email addresses, we will search his or her Twitter handles (if the Twitter handle has been added).
-In other words, there must be an email address and / or a Twitter handle in order for us to conduct a search for updates.
+Keep in mind that with a Basic (free) FullContact account, we are only searching your contacts once per month for updates.
+If we can't find information based off of the contact's email addresses, we will search their Twitter handles (if the Twitter handle has been added).
+There must be an email address and/or a Twitter handle in order for us to conduct a search for updates.
 If you think there may be an issue with the updates feature in your FullContact account, please email our Support team.

 What are duplicates?